We warmly welcome children, and all of the joy and energy that they bring, into our parish life and into our worship services.

 Parish youth activities include weekly Sunday School, acolyte service, and candle-bearing.
 For high school age youth there have been various social and service activities, as well as service trips to Kodiak, Alaska.

-We also offer a Catechesis of the Good Shepherd program for young children ages 3 to 6.
+We also offer a Catechesis of the Good Shepherd program for young children.
+This includes separate groups for ages 3 to 6, and ages 6 to 9.

 Sunday School meets every Sunday at 9:00 a.m., mid-September thru mid-June.